Yaaruku Yaaro: Plot

-The next day, the moneylender visits David's workshop, but upon seeing the reality, changes his mind and refuses to lend money.
+The next day, the moneylender visits David's workshop, but, upon seeing the reality, changes his mind and refuses to lend him money.
 David is heartbroken, but Deepa visits him and consoles him.
-She presents the Ferrari poster to him and asks him to marry her.
+She presents him with the Ferrari poster and asks him to marry her.
 She also plans to use her money (500,000 rupees) to help David out.
-Soon, David's birthday comes up and Deepa plans a big surprise for him.
-However, everyone is in for a huge surprise as Manju (Jothi), comes from Canada to visit David, who is happy to see her.
+Soon, David's birthday comes up, and Deepa plans a big surprise for him.
+However, everyone is in for a huge surprise as Manju (Jothi) comes from Canada to visit David, who is happy to see her.
 It is revealed that Manju was David's sweetheart during their college days, but they had a falling out because she went to Canada to pursue her career.
 She also says that she came back to India to take David with her to Canada.
 Suddenly, Deepa enters the room and gets angry at David for flirting with another woman.
 She leaves the room fuming.
 David tries to stop her, but she does not listen.

 Manju takes David out for lunch and learns about his life after college and his new love Deepa.
 She gets angry at him for not treating Deepa properly, but she also feels sorry for him and soon falls prey to his charms.
 Manju asks David to marry her and plans their migration to Canada.
-She then asks David to forget Deepa and give back her money.
-David then asks for advice from his sidekicks.
+She then asks David to forget about Deepa and return her money.
+David then asks his sidekicks for advice.
 He then visits Deepa and asks for her forgiveness.
-Deepa gets angry with his behavior and scorns at him.
+Deepa gets angry with his behavior and scorns him.
 Wounded, David comes back to his sidekicks, who advise him to jump for Manju instead.
 David then goes to Manju seeking refuge.
-Manju initially gets angry that David had not returned the check but then suddenly declares her love for him.
+Manju initially gets angry that David had not returned the check, but then suddenly declares her love for him.
 David and Manju stop their car in No-Man's Land and plan to go to the airport from there.

 Out of nowhere, Deepa suddenly appears there on her motorcycle.
-She accuses David that he used her just like the stepney tyre that was shown in the beginning.
+She accuses David of using her just like the stepney tyre shown at the beginning.
 David then explains that he never used her but always thought of her as his stepping stone to success.
 Deepa refuses to be consoled and gives back the gold crucifix chain to David.
 She then leaves the place with sorrow.
-Manju gets angry with David again and asks him to give the chain to whomever he likes.
+Manju gets angry with David again and asks him to give the chain to whoever he likes.
 David then puts the chain around Manju's neck.
 Manju takes it as the holy thaali and says that she is now all his.

-David and Manju circle the car by which they came three times.
-This scene symbolically indicates that the marriage of David and Manju has been made in heaven, marked by the circling of the holy fire thrice in actual marriages.
-The next scene shows a cargo airplane taking off, presumably with David and Manju inside it, for Canada.
+David and Manju circle the car they came in three times.
+This scene symbolically indicates that the marriage of David and Manju has been made in heaven, as in actual marriages, marked by the circling of the holy fire thrice.
+The next scene shows a cargo plane taking off, presumably carrying David and Manju to Canada.